By Janice Helwig and Shelly Han

 Prior to election day, Commission staff were able to visit several of the Osh neighborhoods destroyed in the June violence, as well as one tent camp.
 The scale and scope of the destruction in ethnic Uzbek areas was enormous.
 And in mixed neighborhoods – for example near Shark – the house-by-house, business-by-business singling out of Uzbek-owned structures for destruction was clear.
 All of the victims staff spoke with appeared to be still afraid and did not see any future in Kyrgyzstan.
 All wanted to leave but did not have the means to do so.
 None wanted to go to Uzbekistan; rather they wanted to go to Russia or anywhere else where they might find economic opportunities.
 While rebuilding of homes was clearly progressing, the question of earning a living in the long term was an overwhelming concern.

 The divide between ethnic Uzbeks and ethnic Kyrgyz is wide and seems to be growing.
 Many ethnic Kyrgyz seem to genuinely believe that ethnic Uzbeks were responsible for the violence, and even burned down their own houses in an effort to get international attention.
 Kyrgyz media and the government seem to be reinforcing this message.
 If the region is to move forward and avoid future violence, there needs to be some mechanism for accountability and reconciliation.
 However, so far only ethnic Uzbeks have been arrested and put on trial, and the trials appear to have been unfairly conducted.
 Ethnic Uzbek defendants have been routinely attacked by ethnic Kyrgyz mobs during the trials, as have media representatives trying to report on the proceedings.
 In general, journalists and human rights defenders fear retaliation if they report on abuses against ethnic Uzbeks; as a result, there have been few voices speaking out.
+Standing in the ruins of his home, a man shows Commission staff the photo of his sister, who was killed during the violence in June.

 This ethnic divide is likely to fester unless something is done to build confidence between the main ethnic groups and provide economic opportunities for all.
 Moreover, disenfranchised youth could be vulnerable to recruitment by extremist organizations.
 The new government will face many challenges, not least addressing continuing ethnic tension in the south.